 The DLCC participates in two demand response programs.
-Demand response is a program to lower electricity consumption during high usage days to reduce stress on the electric grid.
-In the summer months, the increased electricity load due to air conditioning overwhelms the power grid and can cause brown- and black-outs.
+Demand response is a program to lower electricity consumption during high usage days to reduce stress on the electric grid that can cause brown- and blackouts.
 Through financial incentives, large scale users of electricity are asked to cut down on electricity usage (including for cooling) during key hours of peak usage days.
+The DLCC participated in the Emergency Load Response Program for both summer and winter seasons in 2021 through Enel X North America, Inc. In May 2021, the DLCC started participating in a Synchronize Reserves Program through Voltus, Inc.